Prof. Heejo Lee

 Short Biography

 Heejo Lee is a Professor at the Department of Computer Science and Engineering, Korea University, Seoul, Korea, and the director of Center for Software Security and Assurance (CSSA).
 Before joining Korea University, he was at AhnLab, Inc. as a CTO from 2001 to 2003.
-From 2000 to 2001, he was a Postdoctorate Researcher at the Department of Computer Science and CERIAS at Purdue University.
+From 2000 to 2001, he was a Postdoc Researcher at the Department of Computer Sciences and CERIAS at Purdue University.
 In 2010, he was a visiting professor at CyLab/CMU.

-Dr. Lee received his B.S., M.S., Ph.D. degree in Computer Science and Engineering from POSTECH, Pohang, Korea.
+Dr. Lee received his BS, MS, PhD degrees in CSE from POSTECH, Pohang, Korea.
 Dr. Lee serves as an editor of IEEE Trans. on Vehicular Technology, Journal of Communications and Networks, and International Journal of Network Management.
 He has been working on the consultation of the cyber security in the Philippines (2006), Uzbekistan (2007), Vietnam (2009), Myanmar (2011), Costa Rica (2013) and Cambodia (2015).
 He is a recipient of the ISC^2 ISLA award and got the most prestigious recognition of the asia-pacific community service star in 2016.

 Professional Activities